Australia's Uranium Deposits and Potential Mines

 The Dawson-Hinkler Well deposit near Wiluna has a JORC-compliant indicated resource of 2800 tonnes U3O8 with average grade 0.037% U3O8, at 200 ppm cut-off, plus some inferred resources.
 The deposit is in the same palaeochannel as Centipede and Millipede deposits 20 km east.
 The deposit occurs over 15 km strike length, and selective mining was planned with 1:1 waste to ore strip ratio.
-In October 2010 Toro Energy agreed to buy the deposit for A$ 6.2 million, thereby increasing its Wiluna resources by one quarter to 13,800 t.
+In 2010 Toro Energy bought the deposit for A$ 6.2 million, thereby increasing its Wiluna resources by one quarter to 13,800 t.

 Nowthanna is south of Meekatharra and has 4700 tonnes U3O8 at 0.04% inferred resource, but with a core of 0.08% material which could be economic to truck 150 km to the Wiluna treatment plant.
 It was purchased by Toro for $2 million in 2011-12.